mashablair/portfolio-parallax/README.md

 ##Features:

-JS and CSS makes the small images interactive when clicked (pop up) or hovered on (opacity filter).
+JS and CSS make the small images interactive when clicked (pop up) or hovered on (opacity filter).
 The site is also completely responsive and looks good on different screen sizes, including mobile.
 Google maps uses my API key and has a pin.
 The button leads users back to my main Bootstrap portfolio.